AppMana/appmana-comfyui-after-effects-plugin/README.md

 ### Windows

+This assumes you have set up your environment for development of ComfyUI following the instructions [here](https://github.com/AppMana/appmana-comfyui-after-effects-plugin/).

 **Recommended**: Use Busybox as your shell.

 | Type | Windows 64 bit | Windows 32 bit | History |